+) vodafone

+Authentication type Any

+Any ms-chap-v2

+EAP

+PAP

+ms-chap CHAP

+- MS-CHAP This is the Microsoft implementation of the Challenge Handshake Authentication Protocol for which support was dropped in Windows® Vista. - d CHAP uses a three-way handshake to authenticate the identity of a client. - e EAP The Extensible Authentication Protocol is an authentication protocol commonly used in wireless networks. - f PAP The Password Authentication Protocol uses a password as a means of authentication and as such, is commonly supported.
+PAP is not recommended because it transmits passwords unencrypted and is not secure. - 10 The metric value helps the router to prioritise routes and must be a number between 0 and 65535.

+The default value is 10 and should not be modified unless you are aware of the effect your changes will have.

+11 The MTU (Maximum Transmission Unit) determines the maximum size of each packet in any transmission.

-- d CHAP uses a three-way handshake to authenticate the identity of a client. - e EAP The Extensible Authentication Protocol is an authentication protocol commonly used in wireless networks. - f PAP The Password Authentication Protocol uses a password as a means of authentication and as such, is commonly supported.
-PAP is not recommended because it transmits passwords unencrypted and is not secure. - The metric value helps the router to prioritise routes and must be a number between 0 and 65535.
-The default value is 30 and should not be modified unless you are aware of the effect your changes will have. - 11 The Use peer DNS option allows you to select whether the remote clients will use the Domain Name Server of the PPTP server.
-Click the toggle key to set this to ON or OFF as required. - 12 NAT masquerading allows the router to modify the packets sent and received to inform remote computers on the internet that packets originating from a machine behind the router actually originated from the WAN IP address of the router's internal NAT IP address.
-Click the toggle key to switch this to the ON position if you want to use this feature. - 13 Set PPTP server as default gateway sets all outbound data packets to go out through the PPTP tunnel.
-Click the toggle key to switch this to the ON position if you want to use this feature. - 14 The MPPE toggle key turns the Microsoft Point-to-Point Encryption feature on or off.
-This is used to secure transmissions. - 15 In the Extra PPP option field, specify any extra commands or parameters that you wish to use when the PPP connection is established. - 16 The Verbose logging option sets the router to output detailed logs regarding the PPTP connection in the System Log section of the router interface. - 17 The Reconnect delay is the time in seconds that the router will wait before attempting to connect to the PPTP server in the event that the connection is broken.
-The minimum time to wait is 30 seconds so as to not flood the PPTP server with connection requests, while the maximum time to wait is 65335 seconds. - The Reconnect retries is the number of connection attempts that the router will make in the event that the PPTP connection goes down.
-If set to 0, the router will retry the connection indefinitely, otherwise the maximum number of retries cannot be greater than 65335. - 19 Click the Save button to save the changes.
+Use the default value of 1300

+- 12 The Use peer DNS option allows you to select whether the remote clients will use the Domain Name Server of the PPTP server.
+Click the toggle key to set this to ON or OFF as required. - 13 NAT masquerading allows the router to modify the packets sent and received to inform remote computers on the internet that packets originating from a machine behind the router actually originated from the WAN IP address of the router's internal NAT IP address.
+Click the toggle key to switch this to the ON position if you want to use this feature. - 14 Set PPTP server as default gateway sets all outbound data packets to go out through the PPTP tunnel.

+Click the toggle key to switch this to the ON position if you want to use this feature.

+- 15 The MPPE toggle key turns the Microsoft Point-to-Point Encryption feature on or off.
+This is used to secure transmissions. - 16 In the Extra PPP option field, specify any extra commands or parameters that you wish to use when the PPP connection is established. - 17 The Verbose logging option sets the router to output detailed logs regarding the PPTP connection in the System Log section of the router interface. - 18 The Reconnect delay is the time in seconds that the router will wait before attempting to connect to the PPTP server in the event that the connection is broken.

+The minimum time to wait is 30 seconds so as to not flood the PPTP server with connection requests, while the maximum time to wait is 65335 seconds.

+19 The Reconnect retries is the number of connection attempts that the router will make in the event that the PPTP connection goes down.

+If set to 0, the router will retry the connection indefinitely, otherwise the maximum number of retries cannot be greater than 65335.

+20 Click the Save button to save the changes.

 The VPN will attempt to connect after your click Save.

-Click the Status button at the top left of the interface to return to the status window and monitor the VPN's connection state.
+PPTP client list

+The newly defined VPN PPTP client will be added to the PPTP client list.

+Success!
+Your PPTP client configuration changes were successfully saved and applied PPTP client list + Add Name Remote PPTP server Username Enable PPTP-tunnel-No1 114.30.122.119 root enabled / Edit ×

+Figure 4 - PPTP Client List

+Check the details and if they are incorrect, click the Edit button to return to the VPN PPTP client edit screen to make the necessary changes.

+If the PPTP client is no longer required, click the X button to permanently remove it.

+O vodafone